chikangpai/chikangpai.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Welcome!
 My name is Chi-Kang Pai, but you can call me CK or Brandon.
 I am a proud alumnus of National Taiwan University, where I majored in Electrical Engineering with a focus on physics and signal processing.
-I am thrilled to be embarking on a new adventure as an incoming PhD researcher @ [Harvard CCB](https://chemistry.harvard.edu/).
+I am thrilled to be embarking on a new adventure as an incoming PhD researcher @ [Harvard CCB](https://chemistry.harvard.edu/) - Chemical physics.

-Driven by my dedication to biotech and healthcare, I've merged optical science with software engineering in my academic and research pursuits.
+Driven by my dedication to biotech, physics and computation, I've merged optical science with software engineering in my academic and research pursuits.
 I have done research with Prof. [Shi-Wei Chu](https://sites.google.com/site/ntubiooptic/members/shi-wei-chu) in NTU physics, [Prof. Guo-Yang Li](https://www.coe.pku.edu.cn/teaching/all_time/11935.html) at the HST-Wellman Summer Institute for Biomedical Optics, and [Prof. Shao-Hua Sun](https://shaohua0116.github.io/) in NTU EE.

 My journey also extends to software development, where my work at [Heptabase](https://heptabase.com/) to build my favorite software product, and at [Microsoft](https://azure.microsoft.com/en-us/products/ai-studio) building AI tools.
-These experiences have solidified my commitment to innovating tools and technologies aimed at enhancing patient care and advancing human health.
+These experiences have solidified my interests and skills in developing products.

 Feel free to contact me if you are interested in having a chat with me!

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.